backbone-paginator/backbone.paginator/README.rst

   var Books = Backbone.PageableCollection.extend({
      url: "api.mybookstore.com/books",

      // Any `state` or `queryParam` you override in a subclass will be merged with
      // the defaults in `Backbone.PageableCollection` 's prototype.
      state: {

        // You can use 0-based or 1-based indices, the default is 1-based.
        // You can set to 0-based by setting ``firstPage`` to 0.
        firstPage: 0,

-       // Set this to the initial page index, can be 0-based or 1-based
+       // Set this to the initial page index if different from `firstPage`.
+Can
+       // also be 0-based or 1-based.
-       currentPage: 0
+       currentPage: 2
      },

      // You can configure the mapping from a `Backbone.PageableCollection#state`
      // key to the query string parameters accepted by your server API.
      queryParams: {

        // `Backbone.PageableCollection#queryParams` converts to ruby's
        // will_paginate keys by default.
        currentPage: "current_page",